How to blur the background in Photoshop Tutorial

 To blur a picture or background, simply add more pins to rectify this and create a more natural result.
 Adjust the blur based on the distance from the initial background point – items closer to the background should have a blur that is closer to that point (in our case, closer to 100), but objects closer to the topic should have a much lower amount of blur (closer to zero).

 Place more points and tweak the blur until the entire image is blurred depending on the distance from the topic.
 Don’t worry if this starts to interfere with the background blur; simply add more background points to keep the backdrop appropriately blurred.
-The background immediately to the left of the horse’s face was still a little sharp in our sample image, so we put another point there with the same blur value of 100.

 If necessary, adjust the blur effects